-- The demise of the South African Sugar Association's credit facility for small-scale cane growers

-- Nearly 10% of children of school going age are not attending school

 - o There has been a decline in the percentage (%) of persons with a higher education.

-- Sexual Transmitted infections remain a growing concern.
+- o Sexual Transmitted infections remain a growing concern.

 - o Beach erosion

 - Persistent draught

-- Lack of collaboration between municipality and traditional authorities
+- o Lack of collaboration between municipality and traditional authorities

-- Growing trend of discouraged work The challenges or delays relating to disputes or objections during the tender process, claims as well as the rejecting or declining the award of a tender by the awarded tenderer have been pivotal in the slow capital budget expenditure.
+- o Growing trend of discouraged work The challenges or delays relating to disputes or objections during the tender process, claims as well as the rejecting or declining the award of a tender by the awarded tenderer have been pivotal in the slow capital budget expenditure.

 - The Council is limited in its leverage to borrow money externally.

-- Limited resources provided in capital refurbishment and replacement programs.
+- control contro

-- Limited revenue base
+- o Limited revenue base

 - Unfunded mandates

-- Growing indigent register
+- o Growing indigent register

 - No rateable areas under traditional authorities

 - Growing of rural debts

 - Non-payment for services

-- Dysfunctionality of IGR structures
+- o Dysfunctionality of IGR structures

 - o Redetermination of municipal boundaries

-- Service delivery protests
+- o Service delivery protests

 - Security of concillors

-- Non-compliance with Supply Chain Management Prescripts
+- o Non-compliance with Supply Chain Management Prescripts

 - o Poor customer service

 - Lack of participation by minority groups (WIC) in municipal programmes

 - Maladministration

-- Land claims against municipal owned land
+Land claims against municipal owned land